Westside Boogie

-Anthony Tremaine Dixson (born August 30, 1989), known professionally as Westside Boogie (stylised in all capitals; formerly known as Boogie), is an American rapper.
+Anthony Tremaine Dixson (born August 30, 1989), known professionally as Westside Boogie (stylized in all capitals; formerly known as Boogie), is an American rapper.
 His debut mixtape, Thirst 48, was released on June 24, 2014, followed by his second, The Reach a year later.
 He signed a recording contract with Interscope Records in 2015, which entered a joint venture with Eminem's Shady Records two years later.
 His debut studio album, Everythings for Sale, was released on January 25, 2019.
 His second album, More Black Superheroes was released on June 17, 2022.

 Early life

 Anthony Tremaine Dixson was born on August 30, 1989, in Compton, California, where he was also raised.
 He sang in his local church choir during his youth.
 Dixson became a father on June 24, 2009, with the birth of his son, Darius, which he has described as a turning point that motivated him to pursue music more seriously.
 In 2010, he enrolled in recording courses at Long Beach City College and used financial aid to purchase recording equipment.
 As a single father, he worked various part-time jobs before transitioning to music as a full-time career.